Welcome to the Central Minnesota Youth Ski Club at Riverside Park in St. Cloud, MN.

 In order to help cover the costs of renting the Riverside Park shelter for lessons, tax deductible donations of any amount can be sent to the Central Minnesota Community Foundation at 101 7th Ave.
 South, St. Cloud, MN 56301 or Minnesota Youth Ski League, P.O.
 Box 14132, St. Paul, MN 55114-0132.
 Please indicate “Central Minnesota Youth Ski Club” on the memo line of your check or under the “Order Comments” field if donating online at http://mysl.org/node/215.
 Also, please contact Central Minnesota Youth Ski Club Coordinator Nicholas Snavely at (763) 232-4921 or email@example.com with the amount donated, from whom it was given and to where the donation was sent to help us keep track any donations made to the Central Minnesota Youth Ski Club.

-A big THANK YOU goes to the following individuals and organizations that provided Central Minnesota Youth Ski Club donations over the past two years:
+A big THANK YOU goes to the following individuals and organizations that provided Central Minnesota Youth Ski Club donations over the past three years:

 The Harv, Julie, Luke and Elliot Busta Family: $500.00 ( http://bruceharvbusta.efoliomn.com/ )